Simferopol railway station: Ukraine

 In 1991, the station was part of Cisdnieper Railways a subdivision of Ukrainian Railways.
-Long-distance trains provide connections to every major Ukrainian city of Kyiv, Donetsk, Lugansk, Sumy, Kharkiv, Lviv, Dnepropetrovsk, Khmelnytskyi, Kremenchuk, Kryvyi Rih and Odesa.
-They also have international connections with Russia, and Belarus.
+Long-distance trains provide connections to every major Ukrainian city of Kyiv, Donetsk, Luhansk, Sumy, Kharkiv, Lviv, Dnipro, Khmelnytskyi, Kremenchuk, Kryvyi Rih and Odesa.
+They also had international connections with Russia, and Belarus.

 Under "de facto" control by Russian Federation

 On 18 March 2014, after Russia annexed Crimea, Ukrainian authorities stopped all the rail connections to Mainland Ukraine, and as the result, fewer trains served the Simferopol station.
 The station became operated by Crimea Railway as part of the Russian government.
-On 25 December 2019, the passenger train to Moscow was resumed following the opening ceremony of Crimean Bridge.
+On 25 December 2019, the passenger train to Moscow was resumed via a new route, following the opening ceremony of Crimean Bridge.
 However, Cisdnieper Railway still claims to be part of it.